 As you are considering family therapy for yourself and your loved ones to gain insight and help to improve your familial relationships, you may be concerned about whether family therapy may be a good fit.
 Many families wonder if their situations warrant for seeking professional help.
 You may be wondering whether your family dynamic may be affected when family problems are addressed with individuals outside of the family unit.
 Sometimes, shame, guilt, and embarrassment can keep you from considering the help of a family counselor.
-However, our family therapists of Houston can attest that no problems are too small, too significant, or too chaotic for help.
+However, our family therapists can attest that no problems are too small, too significant, or too chaotic for help.

 The goals of a family therapist are to encourage the development of trust, strengthen broken or disrupted relationships, and restructure lines of communications within the family.
 If there are misaligned responsibilities and misunderstandings that lead to distressed relationships, a family therapist is there to help everyone resolve their differences.

 As various family units have different dynamics, a family counselor will see a family as a group as well as individuals composed of different backgrounds and different personal experiences.
 These differences can contribute to or take away from the unity of the family; as such, a therapist’s first goal is to figure out the issues that influence the dysfunctions and challenges.
-Here are some examples of problems that our family therapists of Houston see on a daily basis; you may find that your family may relate to one or two of them.
+Here are some examples of problems that our family therapists see on a daily basis; you may find that your family may relate to one or two of them.

 Family members keeping secrets from each other